Offer Letter Template to Buy Rental Property Faster [+Free Sample]

 5. Establish a personal connection by describing yourself and what attracted you to the property

-Without turning this into an informal note to a friend, you can share a couple of relevant details about yourself.
+Share a couple of relevant details about yourself.
 You can, for example, mention which features attracted you to this particular property and the surrounding neighborhood.
-Perhaps you are a surfer and have always wanted to be able to enjoy your hobby daily.

 To help you connect with the seller on a more personal level, pay attention to the furnishings when you view the property.
 For example, if it has a study with an impressive book collection, you can mention that you look forward to having a space for a reading nook.